[Account Owner] Get Clients Started on AdvicePay + Issuing Invoices

 Advanced Payment Option for Subscriptions

-Bundle a subscription and one-time payment in one request
+Bundle a subscription and one-time up- front payment in one request

 We know you want billing and making payments to be a breeze, so we’ve given you the ability to request an up-front, one-time payment from clients at the very same time as requesting a subscription payment.
 This way you can charge a subscription client for your initial fee or a partial month’s work without needing to spend extra time going back in and create a separate one-time invoice.

-(Plus, another benefit of adding an up-front payment request onto a subscription is that while it still creates two unique invoices, the client will pay them in just one single step.
+(Plus, another benefit of adding a one-time up-front payment request onto a subscription is that while it still creates two unique invoices, the client will pay them in just one single step.
 Woohoo!)

 Once the client has authorized payment on the invoice, the one-time charge will bill immediately and the subscription won’t bill until the due date you set.

-To add an up-front payment to your subscription invoices, follow steps 1-7 as normal above.
+To add a one-time up-front payment to your subscription invoices, follow steps 1-7 as normal above.
 Then:

 1. Click Add One Time Invoice (under the Subscription information)